8 Reasons Why Your Internet is Slow (and How to Fix It)

-Also, make sure to schedule big downloads (like computer updates or game downloads) during times when other people won’t be online.
+Also, make sure to schedule big downloads (like computer and game updates) during times when other people won’t be online.

-If the congestion gets particularly bad, your ISP might even throttle internet speeds in your area to make less traffic for the network.
+If the congestion gets particularly bad, your internet provider may throttle internet speeds in your area to reduce traffic for the network.

-Try downloading game and media files during off-peak hours, like in the middle of the night (you can schedule the downloads; you don’t have to stay up all night).
-You could also switch to another provider that doesn’t have as many subscribers around you, though that could be difficult to figure out.
+Try to schedule game and media downloads during non-peak hours, like in the middle of the night.
+You could also switch to another provider that doesn’t have as many subscribers around you, though that could be difficult to determine.

-Many internet providers have data caps, and some slow your speeds to a crawl after you hit that cap.
-Providers like Xfinity and CenturyLink give customers very high data caps—1 TB for these examples—and shouldn’t cause too many issues for most households.
+Many internet providers have data caps, and some slow your speeds to a crawl once you exceed your plan’s data limit.
+You can usually check to see how much data you’ve used on your online account or through your ISP’s app.
+Providers like Xfinity give customers very high data caps—1.2 TB for this example—and shouldn’t cause too many issues for most households.
 But satellite internet providers including HughesNet and Viasat are less generous with their data allowances.

 Satellite internet providers charge for internet use by data rather than by internet speed.
-It’s similar to how cell phone plans usually work.
-After you use up your data for the month, with these satellite providers, your internet connection can slow to a crawl.
+It’s similar to how cell phone plans usually work: once you use up your data allowance for the month, your internet speeds are throttled.

 HughesNet customers can see speeds drop to 1–3 Mbps.
 Viasat customers can expect all their internet traffic to be deprioritized, meaning that their data gets pushed to the back of the line of all Viasat customers’ data.

-A lot of DSL, cable, and fiber internet companies are doing away with data caps, but there are still many ISPs that are holding on to the practice.
+Many DSL, cable, and fiber internet companies are discontinuing data limits, but there are many others that continue to keep them in place.
 Look to see if your internet service has a data cap in our guide to ISP data caps.

 Walls, distance, and even microwaves can interfere with your Wi-Fi signal.
-Weaker Wi-Fi signals mean worse internet performance.
+Weaker Wi-Fi signals mean slower speeds and frequent disconnects.

-You can tell if signal interference and weak Wi-Fi signals are your issue if your connection works well near your router but gets worse as you move to different areas of your house that are farther away.
+You can tell if signal interference and weak Wi-Fi signals are your issues if your connection works well near your router but is extremely slow in the next room.

-To fix weak Wi-Fi, first check your router’s placement.
-We mentioned moving your router to improve speeds earlier in the Quick Fixes section (jump to quick fixes section).
-But as a recap, you want to make sure your router is in a central location in your house and away from things that can affect your Wi-Fi signals (like walls, Bluetooth speakers, etc.).
+To fix weak Wi-Fi, first, check your router’s placement.
+You want to make sure your router is in a central and elevated location and away from things that can affect your Wi-Fi signals (like walls, Bluetooth speakers, etc.).

-If that doesn’t work, you might need to replace your router with one made for longer ranges or better coverage—or you can add an extender to your network to get Wi-Fi signals to reach a particular spot in your home.
+If that doesn’t work, you might need to replace your router with one designed for longer ranges or better coverage—or you can add an extender to your network to stretch Wi-Fi signals into a previously unreachable area.

-It’s difficult to work around high latency.
-It depends partially on your physical distance from internet servers and your ISP’s infrastructure.
+High latency is difficult to work around.
+It depends partially on your physical distance from internet servers, network congestion between you and the servers, and your internet provider’s infrastructure—things that are mostly beyond your control.
 Internet type can also play into latency as well.

-For example, satellite internet has high latency because all your data has to travel to space and back, both coming and going to your device.
-Newer types of internet, including fiber and 5G, have lower latency because they can handle faster signals.
+For example, satellite internet has high latency because all your data must travel to space and back, both coming and going to your device.
+Newer types of internet, including fiber and 5G mmWave, have lower latency because they can handle faster signals.

 If you’re looking to lower your latency for a better connection, check out our report on the fastest ISPs.
 It dives into which internet services have the best tested speeds and lowest average latency.

-The problem might not be with your internet connection—it might be with the device you’re using to access the internet.
+The problem might not be with your internet connection—it might be with the device you use.
 Your computer, tablet, phone, or gaming console could be outdated and not capable of processing today’s Wi-Fi speeds.
-If that’s the case, it might be time for an upgrade.
-It could also be that your device is just bogged down with too many applications.

-Other things that could be slowing down your devices include too many open applications (or browser tabs), outdated software, or malware.
-Avoid overwhelming your computer’s processing power by closing applications and browser windows when you’re finished with them.
-Keep your device’s operating system up to date by allowing auto-updates, and consider installing antivirus software like NortonAntivirus Plus.
+Avoid overwhelming your computer’s CPU by closing unused applications and browser windows.
+Keep your device’s operating system up to date by allowing auto-updates, and keep your antivirus definitions current.

-Internet speeds are measured in Mbps or megabits per second.
-This refers to your connection’s bandwidth, not the actual speed at which the pieces of information get to and from your network (that’s latency).
+Internet speeds are measured in megabits per second (Mbps).
+This refers to your connection’s total bandwidth, not the actual time data uses to make a round trip to a website and back—that’s called latency.

 Providers usually advertise their internet speeds as “up to” a certain number of megabits per second, and there’s usually some fine print that says those speeds are not guaranteed.
-Typical.
-Reliable ISPs tend to give customers speeds close to the advertised Mbps, but ISPs are mostly in the clear legally if your internet doesn’t actually perform up to the highest advertised bandwidth.
+Internet providers are mostly in the clear legally if your internet doesn’t actually perform up to the highest advertised bandwidth.